bgaber/CICD-with-CloudFormation/README.md

 ![Alt text](aws_codepipeline.png?raw=true "AWS CodePipeline CICD")

-Some CloudFormation Templates that will create a complete CloudPipeline deployment for a REST application and create a complete CloudPipeline deployment for a CloudFormation IAC Stack.
+Some CloudFormation Templates that will create a complete CICD CodePipeline deployments.

+CICD of REST by CloudFormation creates a CodePipeline CICD environment that deploys a REST application.
+CICD of IAC by CloudFormation creates a CodePipeline CICD environment that deploys a CloudFormation IAC Stack.